What does a municipal Councillor do?

 What is the compensation for East Hants Municipal Councillors?

 - Councillors shall be paid an amount every two weeks dependent on the distance they are located from the Municipal Offices.
 Unless otherwise determined this amount shall be adjusted upward each April 1 by the CPI for Nova Scotia, the same as what is used to adjust staff compensation.
-As of April 1, 2016, councillors in East Hants make $19,694 per year.
+Please refer to the Council Remuneration and Travel Reimbursement Policy for more information.

 How much power will I have as a Councillor?